-Seven applications for the 2018 Safe, Clean Water Project A2 Water Conservation Research Grant Program were received by the deadline of November 30, 2017.
+Seven applications for the 2018 Water Conservation Research Grant Program were received by the deadline of November 30, 2017.

-Status for projects awarded through June 2017 is listed in the this table.
+Status for projects awarded through May 2018 can be found in the this table.

 Water to Go stations

-Applications for the remaining 6 schools will be opened in FY 2018.
+The District has provided grants to 50 schools in the county to install Water-to-Go stations.
 With the installation of 50 hydration stations, the District will meet its Safe, Clean Water commitment to: Increase the number of schools in Santa Clara County in compliance with SB 1413 and the Healthy Hunger-Free Kids Act, regarding access to drinking water by awarding 100 percent of eligible grant requests for the installation of hydration stations; a maximum of 250 grants up to $254,000.

 Rebate to private well owners for nitrate removal systems